 Fetal Death Caused by Car Accidents in Charlotte, North Carolina

 Car accidents are always dangerous, but they are particularly dangerous for pregnant women and their fetuses.
 Car accidents can cause a wide variety of dangerous conditions for pregnant women, such as placental abruption, uterine laceration or rupture, and direct fetal injury.
 It is difficult to know how many miscarriages are caused by car accidents, especially because miscarriage happens in 10% to 20% of pregnancies in the first trimester.
-Nonetheless, researchers have estimated that between 1,500 and 5,000 fetal miscarriages happen every year in the United States due to car crashes.
+Nonetheless, researchers have estimated that between 1,500 and 5,000 fetal miscarriages happen every year in the United States due to automotive collisions.

 Even when the mother receives emergency treatment and is taken quickly to a hospital, it can be too late for the fetus to survive.
 In other cases, the fetus experiences a lack of oxygen to the brain that can result in long-term developmental problems.Fatal Car Accidents Involving Pregnant Mothers

 Many fatal car accidents involve injuries caused by crushing.
 The upper body and thorax are particularly at risk of crushing injuries when a car rolls or flips.
 In severe accidents, passengers and drivers are at risk of suffering fractured ribs, internal organ damage, lung damage, brain hemorrhaging, and crushing injuries.
 Severe car accidents cause a substantial amount of force to be placed on the victim.
 This level of force can result in ruptured internal organs, including the heart and spleen.
 Pregnant women are uniquely at risk because any pressure placed on their abdomens can cause trauma to unborn fetuses.Contact a Charlotte Fetal Death Lawyer Today